Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 That way, all of the cooked meat absorbs the flavors of the beer, vegetables, seasonings, and smoking wood chips.

-Boiling beforehand prevents all of that good stuff from soaking into the brats on the smoker.
+Boiling beforehand prevents all of that good stuff from soaking into the brats!

-No – if you do this, you’ll allow the juices and fat inside the sealed sausage to escape.
+Nope!
+If you do, you’ll allow the juices and fat inside the sealed sausage to escape.
 And that’s the last thing we want!

 Enjoy!